-Antithrombin is a protein that inhibits thrombin and factors Xa, IXa, and XIa, thereby inhibiting thrombosis (see Overview of Thrombotic Disorders).
+Antithrombin is a protein that inhibits thrombin and factors Xa, IXa, and XIa, thereby inhibiting thrombosis.

 Heterozygous deficiency of plasma antithrombin has a prevalence of about 0.2 to 0.4%; about half of people affected develop venous thromboses.
 Homozygous deficiency is probably lethal to the fetus in utero.

-Laboratory testing is done for patients with an unexplained blood clot and involves quantification of plasma inhibition of thrombin in the presence of heparin.
+Laboratory testing is done for patients with an unexplained blood clot and involves quantification of the capacity of patient plasma to inhibit thrombin in the presence of heparin.